 The Temptation Of Buying A Chinese or Korean Frozen Dessert Machine

-When you have a tight budget, purchasing a Chinese or Korean made ice cream machine is tempting.
-The distributors of these machines offer a significantly lower price for a one of these machines (usually about half the price of a Taylor, Electro Freeze, Stoelting, or Carpigiani machine).
+When you have a tight budget, purchasing a Chinese- or Korean-made ice cream machine is tempting.
+The distributors of these machines offer a significantly lower price for one of these machines (usually about half the price of a Taylor, Stoelting, or Carpigiani machine).

 The answer is simple: they're not quality parts to begin with.
 These machines tend to have very poorly made compressors and beater motors.
 Their refrigeration lines are usually made of very thin copper tubing that breaks often or makes it difficult for refrigeration techs to work on your machines.

 Their condensers and water coils often rust out and leak.
 Even the steel used to construct these machines is thinner and more brittle, therefore making it easy to break.
 All of these factors are what makes these machines so cheap in the initial buying price.

 2) IS IT TRUE THAT MACHINES SOLD OVERSEAS TEND TO HAVE LOWER POWER CONSUMPTION THAN THE MAJOR NAME BRAND MACHINES DO?

 While using less power is a good thing, it is also a bad thing when it's an ice cream machine.
 Simply put, more power = more ice cream.
 The Chinese/Korean ice cream machines tend to have cheaper/smaller compressors and under-powered beater motors.
 When a compressor is small, it means you make less ice cream per hour, and your machine might have issues keeping up with demand.